CurtisMcQuarrie/Toggle/README.md

 # Toggle
 Toggle!
-Remade is available to play at my [itch.io](https://mcquarriecurtis.itch.io/toggle-remade) page.
+Remade is available to play at my itch.io page [(https://mcquarriecurtis.itch.io/toggle-remade)](https://mcquarriecurtis.itch.io/toggle-remade).

 ## Description
 Relax and enjoy the nautical themed ambience and casually solve some gameboards!
 It's a casual puzzle game designed for when you just want to vibe and solve some puzzles.